JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 Can you fix this so that this function will only generate search points within the bounds of the collision tiles?
 The AI should have knowledge on the tiles they can and cannot visit, which should help solve this.

 Think hard about the problem before responding.

+# Mobile UI Height Options
+I've implemented a new way to make this game responsive.

+However, playing on mobile, I have a main problem:
+1. I'm not able to take advantage of any of the vertical screen space I have to play the game.

+Can you address this on each of my game screens?

+Think hard about the problem before responding.

+--
+1. The UI is very zoomed out and it's hard to actually see what is going on in the game.